imnotjames/imnotjames.github.io/_posts/2014-09-28-writing-javascript-behavioral-unit-tests.md

 ---
 When going through some old projects I realized that I hadn't particularly kept up with my [game of life][gameoflifejs_github] implementation in JavaScript.
-In particular I never truly verified it worked.
+I never truly verified it worked.
 Sure, it _looks_ like it worked but how would I know for sure that it did?
 Behavioral unit tests to the rescue.

 * Any live cell with fewer than two live neighbors dies, as if caused by under-population.